karpathy/karpathy.github.io/nntutorial.md

 Indeed, these all give the same values as the backpropagated gradients `[-0.105, 0.315, 0.105, 0.105, 0.210]`.
 Nice!

 I hope it is clear that even though we only looked at an example of a single neuron, the code I gave above generalizes in a very straight-forward way to compute gradients of arbitrary expressions (including very deep expressions #foreshadowing).
 All you have to do is write small gates that compute local, simple derivatives w.r.t their inputs, wire it up in a graph, do a forward pass to compute the output value and then a backward pass that chains the gradients all the way to the input.
-In other words, you can use the code above to learn entire neural networks made up of as many neurons as you like, this is all there's to it!
-(Of course, in practice we'll want to take efficiency shortcuts.
-We'll look at these later).

-> "You can use that code to learn entire neural networks, this is all there's to it!"

-Speaking of neural networks with multiple neurons, now that we have a good intuitive grasp of backpropagation lets venture into the land of Machine Learning, start talking about datasets and learning parameters for deep classification/regression models!

 ### Becoming a Backprop Ninja